 The current crypto asset market is volatile and immature, presenting an elevated risk of loss, liability and in some cases, litigation.
 Due diligence before a purchase, that includes legal and practical investigation in our view is an essential step for any purchaser in managing their risk.

-If you would like to discuss the issues raised in this article or require specific advice as to a crypto asset purchase or sale, please contact Will Charlesworth at email@example.com and Neil Miller at TenIntelligence on firstname.lastname@example.org.
+If you would like to discuss the issues raised in this article or require specific advice as to a crypto asset purchase or sale, please contact managing-risk-when-buying-nfts at firstname.lastname@example.org and Neil Miller at TenIntelligence on email@example.com.